Canon 760D vs Sony RX10 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 760D and Sony Cyber-shot DSC-RX10 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the 760D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 760D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 760D was succeeded by the Canon 77D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon 760D better than the Sony RX10 III or vice versa?
 The listing below highlights the relative strengths of the two models.